Renaming in distributed certification: Applications

 \subsubsection{Distinctness}

 In the introduction we have mentioned the \textsc{Distinctness} problem: given a graph~$G$ with identifiers of range $[M]$, and an input function~$i$ of range $[m]$, the goal is to certify that the inputs of all the vertices are distinct (i.e.\ that $i$ is injective).
+The integer $m$ is not known by the vertices in advance, and it is not a function of~$n$ (recall also that $M$ is a function of~$n$).
 See \cite{NPY20} for a study of this problem in the interactive version of local certification.
 We prove the following result:

 \begin{theorem} The \textsc{Distinctness} property can be locally certified in $n$-vertex graphs with identifier range~$[M]$ and input range~$[m]$ with certificates of size~$O(n + \log M + \log \log m)$. \end{theorem}